Lorena Hickok: In the Roosevelt administration

 During her time with FERA, Hickok developed a dislike of reporters.
-In one report to Hopkins in 1934, she wrote, "Believe me, the next state administrator who lets out any publicity on me is going to get his head cracked".
+In one report to Hopkins in 1934, she wrote: "Believe me, the next state administrator who lets out any publicity on me is going to get his head cracked".
 In February 1934, Time called her "a rotund lady with a husky voice, a peremptory manner, baggy clothes", a description that wounded Hickok.
 In a letter to Hopkins' secretary, she asked, "Why the Hell CAN'T they leave me alone?"
 Following the incident, Hickok and Roosevelt redoubled their efforts to keep their relationship out of the spotlight; on one occasion, Roosevelt wrote to her, "We must must be careful this summer & keep it out of the papers when we are off together."

 In April 1934, a Texas businessman told her that the solution to America's problems was fascism as he maintained democracy was doomed.
-Hickok told Hopkins that "Honestly, after nearly a year of travelling about this country, I'm almost forced to agree with him.
+Hickok told Hopkins: "Honestly, after nearly a year of travelling about this country, I'm almost forced to agree with him.
 If I were 20 years younger and weighed 75 pounds less, I think I'd start out to be Joan of Arc of the Fascist movement in the United States...I've been out on this trip now for a little more than two weeks.
 In all that time I've hardly met a single person who seemed confident and cheerful.
 Relief loads are mounting.
 They can't see any improvement...Nobody seems to think any more that the thing [the New Deal] is going to WORK".
 From the Imperial Valley in California, she reported that the wealthy landowners were "simply hysterical" about the prospect of the Communists organizing the masses of the unemployed to lead a revolution.
 She wrote to Hopkins, "It looks as through we're in this relief business for a long, long time...The majority of those over 45 probably will NEVER get their jobs back".

 As Roosevelt became more active as first lady, however, she had less time for Hickok.
 Hickok grew angry and jealous at perceived slights, and demanded more time alone, which Roosevelt was unable to give; at other times, she attempted unsuccessfully to separate herself from Roosevelt.
 Though the pair remained friends throughout their lives, they continued to grow apart in the years that followed.
 In 1937, Roosevelt wrote to Hickok that "I never meant to hurt you in any way, but that is no excuse having done it...I am pulling back from all my contacts now...Such cruelty & stupidity is unpardonable when you reach my age."

 After an incident with her diabetes while traveling, Hickok resigned her FERA post for health reasons in late 1936.